The Good, the Bad and the Ugly: Pre-production

 The film's working title was I due magnifici straccioni (The Two Magnificent Tramps).
-It was changed just before shooting began when Vincenzoni thought up Il buono, il brutto, il cattivo (The Good, the Ugly, the Bad), which Leone loved.
+It was changed just before shooting began, when Vincenzoni thought of Il buono, il brutto, il cattivo (The Good, the Ugly, the Bad), which Leone loved.
 In the United States, United Artists considered using the original Italian translation, River of Dollars, or The Man With No Name, but decided on The Good, the Bad and the Ugly.